cezarsmpio/boss-validator/README.md

 ### Boss.configureMessages(object)

-You can simply override them or create new.
+You can simply override existing validation messages or create new ones.

 ```javascript
 Boss.configureMessages({